silentgameplays/Himan-2-Silent-Assassin-Resolution-and-Black-Screen-Fix-Windows-10/README.md

 # Himan-2-Black-Screen-and-Resolution-Fix

+0.For Steam versions only:

+Go into C:\Program Files (x86)\Steam find a file Steam.dll and Copy/Paste it into your Hitman:Contracts directory

 1.Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play

 2.Go To Hitman 2 Silent Assassin Directory C:\Program Files (x86)\Steam\steamapps\common\Hitman 2 Silent Assassin